dybiszb/CNNBinaryClassifier/docs/index.md

 the final classifier, hence I proceeded.

 Following table presents the ratio between testing and training sets in both, circle and triangles images.
-The ratio between training and testing set is 9:1 or in other words 90% of images in triangles/circles set was used for training and 10% for testing.
+The rproportion is 9:1 or in other
+words: 90% of images in triangles/circles set was used for training and 10% for testing.
 <table>
 <tr>
     <td></td>